Workshops & Events

-Todd Parlo of Walden Heights Nursery and Orchard, offers workshops to teach about pruning and grafting just in time to care for your own fruit trees.
+Todd Parlo, of Walden Heights Nursery and Orchard, offers two workshops this weekend to teach about pruning and grafting – just in time to care for your own fruit trees.
 The classes are comprehensive, but also understandable for the novice.
-These workshops will be held 2 weekends and divided into morning and afternoon sessions.
 You can take both, or just one session.

 Fruit Tree Pruning 10 a.m. – 1 p.m.